Documentation

 Measure Toolbar

 Measurement tools for quantifying distances, areas, and counts on scaled drawings.
 Enable via View → Toolbars → Measure.
+Once the page scale is calibrated, every measurement is labelled in real-world units — Figure 1 shows several linear dimensions on a calibrated sheet.

 Calibrate